miklevin/MikeLev.in/_posts/2024-10-27-slack-zoom-nixos.md

 - `Windows + Shift + c` = reload config

 Want to try these out and then we can add more features like window splitting, fullscreen, etc?

+---

+## Hotkeys for Life on NixOS?
+We'll See...

+That's not exactly the single-screen quadrant split I was looking for, but I'll take a small win.
+Interesting point is that I generally resist particular OS-implementation hotkey tools so as to not hardwire my muscle memory to a particular OS or platform, but in this case I'm thinking it's okay because the my NixOS configuration could very well be with me for the rest of my life, flowing from (Linux) machine to machine.